 Does Adding Milk to Tea Ruin the Antioxidant Benefits?

+Quick answer here, as I've written a whole post just about this!
 The jury is divided in regard to milk causing lower antioxidant bioavailability (the fancy way of saying how many antioxidants our bodies can access).
 While we know that milk protein binds antioxidants in the cup, some research suggests that the digestive process breaks these down into accessible components.
-However, findings are inconclusive.
-In my opinion, if you’re looking for the best antioxidant yield, play it safe and avoid adding dairy to your tea.

 Bioavailability can vary greatly between antioxidants.
 As such, there isn’t much solid information on the matter, but what we do know is that many polyphenols rely on the action of intestinal enzymes and gut microbiota (the beneficial bacteria in the colon called probiotics or “live cultures” when found in foods) to alter the polyphenols into a form accessible to the body.